facebookresearch/VLPart/README.md

 }
 ```

-## Extension Project
+## :fire:  Extension Project

-We develop an extension project [Grounded Segment Anything: From Objects to Parts](https://github.com/Cheems-Seminar/grounded-segment-any-parts) to detect, segment and edit anything in a dialogue system.
+[Grounded Segment Anything: From Objects to Parts](https://github.com/Cheems-Seminar/grounded-segment-any-parts): A dialogue system to detect, segment and edit anything in part-level in the image.

+[Semantic-SAM](https://github.com/UX-Decoder/Semantic-SAM): A universal image segmentation model to enable segment and recognize anything at any desired granularity.